Politics and Religion

 B.A., Saint Mary's College of California, 2009

-Skylar Joseph Covich is a Ph.D. candidate with research interests including interest groups, political parties, ideologies on economic policies, and the relationship between politics and religion, all with a particular focus on the United States.
+Skylar Joseph Covich, Ph.D. has research interests including interest groups, political parties, ideologies on economic policies, and the relationship between politics and religion, all with a particular focus on the United States.
 He served as President of the UCSB Political Science Graduate Student Association from 2010 to 2013, and also served as the department’s representative to the Graduate Student Association.

 In 2011, Covich was a graduate fellow at Collegium: A Coloquy on Faith and the Intellectual Life, an interdisciplinary conference at College of the Holy Cross.
 In 2013 he participated in the Institute for Qualitative and Multi-Method Research at the University of Syracuse.